 - Add your language to the table of localization teams.
 Also fill out the fields about the language coordinator and the location of your project pages, see Language Project Page.

 - Start with localization.
 If you are not familiar with the open source localization process and PO files; read Starting Work before you begin.

 If a language team exists for your language, contact coordinator of the team.

-All files to be translated are stored in a subversion repository.
-Find more information about SVN in general at http://svnbook.red-bean.com/.
-Downloading files from the SVN is allowed for all team members via anonymous access.
+All files to be translated are stored on github.
+Weblate will commit all there.
 Committing is allowed as agreed by the team policy.